 While driving around with a friend, she commented that riding in the Navigator is like riding around in a couch — and she's close to right.
 I'd say it's more like a giant, plush, cushy leather recliner perched in the lobby of a five-diamond hotel.
 The Lincoln Navigator's interior is among the most impressive I've seen in terms of both features and comfort.

 First, the seats are nap-worthy.
 Sink into them and you can almost hear a sigh of relaxation (or maybe that's the leather breathing).
 They're enormous, cushy yet supportive, and they offer seemingly infinite adjustments for maximum comfort.
 They're available with 30 power adjustments, they're heated and they can also be ventilated — and they can be equipped with a massage function.

 Second, materials quality is top-notch, and the design is simple but sophisticated.
 Everything is padded and looks and feels classy, from the low-gloss wood trim to the supple leather seats.
 Driving around during my low-key, errand-filled weekend, I felt underdressed.

 There are a couple of bells and whistles that stand out in the rear seats, too.
 Both the second and third rows have adult-friendly headroom and legroom, and it's a breeze to get back to the third row — unlike in the QX80.
-The Navigator's power sliding seats move out of the way to create a huge opening to the third row.
+The Lincoln Navigator's power sliding seats move out of the way to create a huge opening to the third row.
 In our Car Seat Check, the second row was also roomy enough to accommodate three car seats; two car seats fit in the third row.